bonniepeng2002/Bloomi/BLOOMI-LOG.md

     - login (seems all good rn)
     - signup (seems all good rn)
     - notifications
+- review constraints so that it looks the ~same on all devices
 - When app is finished, remove <intent-filter> tag from all activities in Manifest.xml EXCEPT FOR splash activity